-The ACT[®] test is the leading U.S. college admissions test measuring academic readiness for college.
-All UVA students are required to take the ACT[®] in March of their 11th grade, per Louisiana testing requirements.
-Students are encouraged to take the ACT[®] additional times on any of the ACT[®] national test dates.
-UVA will provide students with a voucher to take the ACT[®] for free once each semester.
-UVA provides free ACT[®] prep access and offers ACT[®] boot camps and workshops to high school students throughout the year.
+The ACT® is the leading U.S. college admissions test measuring academic readiness for college.
+All UVA students are required to take the ACT® per Louisiana testing requirements.
+Attendance is mandatory for the March test.
+UVA will offer students a voucher to take the ACT® on a national test date.
+UVA provides free ACT® prep access and offers ACT® boot camps to high school students throughout the year.